 As a groom, deciding whom you want to be in your wedding party is an important part of the wedding planning process.
 But, once you know whom you want to ask to be your groomsmen, the next big item to check off your wedding to-do list is asking them.

-You send out wedding invitations, so why not send out a formal invite to your soon-to-be groomsmen?
+You send out save the dates and wedding invitations, so why not send out a formal invite to your soon-to-be groomsmen?

 Sending a groomsmen proposal gift that you know will be meaningful to your close friend or family member—along with a note that says something along the lines of “I know this means a lot to you, and you mean a lot to me.
 Want to be my groomsman?”—can be another great way to ask someone to be in your wedding party.

-For example, if your future groomsman is really into basketball, you might get him tickets for the two of you to see his favorite team.
+For example, if your future groomsman is really into basketball, you might get them tickets for the two of you to see his favorite team.
 If he’s a big reader, you might find the first edition of his favorite book.
-If he’s really into wine, you can give him a bottle that he’s had his eye on.
+If he’s really into wine, you can give them a bottle that he’s had his eye on.
+So on and so forth, with a thoughtful and unique gift for each person.

-The point is, giving a gift that you know will mean a lot to your close friend shows that you care—and can be a great segue into asking him to stand by you on your wedding day.
+The point is, giving a gift that you know will mean a lot to your close friend shows that you've taken special care in planning giving said gift or hangout—and can be a great segue into asking them to stand by you on your wedding day.

 If you’re having a larger wedding party or the thought of going through the process of asking someone to be your groomsmen multiple times feels overwhelming, you can always knock it all out at once—and ask all of your future groomsmen to be in your wedding at the same time.